imasha-senarath/imasha-senarath/README.md

 ### Hi there! 👋

-My name is **Imasha Senarath**.
-I'm a Software Engineer, a Freelancer based in Sri Lanka.
+I'm **Imasha Senarath** a Software Engineer and Freelancer from Sri Lanka.
 It's nice to meet you!

-With **3 years of experience** in software engineering, I possess a strong skillset in **Java, Kotlin and Flutter**.
-I developed and maintained Point of Sale (POS) and Mobile Android applications for **leading banks**.
+I possess a strong skillset in **Java, Kotlin and Flutter**.
+I developed and maintained Point of Sale (POS) and Mobile Applications for **leading banks**.
+Additionally, I have worked on several freelance projects on Fiverr and with local clients.

 For more details visit the website at [Imasha Senarath](https://www.imashasenarath.com/)